Register a Vital Record

 Certifying Cause of Death

-HB 618 allows physician assistants, assistant physicians and advanced practice registered nurses in addition to physicians and coroners/medical examiners to medically certify death certificates.
+In Missouri, physicians (MD/DO), physician assistants, assistant physicians, advanced practice registered nurses, coroners, and medical examiners are authorized by state law to medically certify death certificates.

 When a death occurs in Missouri and someone other than a funeral director is in charge of the final disposition, the other person must submit a written request to the Missouri Bureau of Vital Records for a death certificate.
 Section 193.145.4 RSMo requires the person in charge of final disposition of the body to file the certificate of death.
 The written request must, at a minimum, include the following items: